IBM/kubernetes-storage/workshop/Lab2/README.md

 persistentvolumeclaim/guestbook-filesilver-pvc created
 ```

 Verify the PVC claim is created with the status `Bound`.
+This may take a minute or two.
 ```bash
 kubectl get pvc guestbook-filesilver-pvc
 ```